Cube-Box-391/Script/README.md

 ## 📜 License

-Script is license under a `GPL 3.0` License.
+Script is license under a `GNU General Public License v3.0` License.
 Revise the `LICENSE` file for more info about the license.
 If you plan to use these code for the base of your bot, will be thankfull if you added us on the credits.